George Russell MacCall

-George Russell MacCall (May 7, 1918 – December 24, 2008) was an American Tennis Player, Tennis promoter and a former US Davis Cup captain.
+George Russell MacCall (May 7, 1918 – December 24, 2008) was an American tennis player, tennis promoter and a former US Davis Cup captain.
 He is the founder of the MacCall Youth Tennis Foundation and a three-time Wimbledon finalist.

 Early life and education

 MacCall was born and raised in Kearny, New Jersey.
 He started playing tennis at the age of 10.

 In 1935, he attended Scarborough Prep School in New York.
 He transferred to Bucknell University in 1937, after graduating from the University of Virginia, in 1936.
 MacCall took additional courses at Upsala College, UCLA, and UNLV.

 Career

-George MacCall was the captain of the U.S. Davis Cup from 1965-67.
+George MacCall was the captain of the U.S. Davis Cup from 1965 to 1967.
 Later, he promoted tennis by organizing celebrity tennis events featuring Bill Cosby and Charlton Heston and organized tennis matches between Pancho Gonzales and Rod Laver in New York and Los Angeles.
 He also organized the National Tennis League with reputed tennis players Laver, Gonzalez, Ken Rosewall, Roy Emerson, Fred Stolle, Rosie Casals, and Billie Jean King to name a few.
 He sold the league to Lamar Hunt in 1970.

 MacCall served as a tennis consultant and later as a sports director at the Sands.
 In 1992, he was hired by UNLV to construct the Frack and Vicki Fertitta Tennis Complex.
-He was also the co-chair of the search committee designated to find UNLV’s first tennis coach.
+He was also the co-chair of the search committee designated to find UNLV's first tennis coach.

 MacCall served as the first commissioner of World TeamTennis, featuring the likes of Arthur Ashe, Marty Riessen, and Dennis Ralston.